mike-agam/Decent/README.md

 # Decent
-A chatroom application that utilizes the Nano cryptocurrency network to operate without a central server.
+A chatroom application that utilizes the Nano cryptocurrency network to allow for communications without a central server.